 Back in 2014, I published a guest post from Bulgaria native and blogger Maria Stoynova.
 It laid out the cost of living in Bulgaria at that point, but of course things change over time.
 So I pulled in a few other locals this time to provide an update on what locals and expats are actually paying.

-This is still one of Europe’s cheapest travel destinations and one of the cheapest places to live in the world, a real bargain by European continent standards.
+This is still one of Europe’s cheapest travel destinations and one of the bargain spots to move to in the world, a real bargain by European continent standards.
 It has a starring role in two of my books.
 But don’t just take my word for it.
-Here’s the living costs scoop from Bulgarian residents, with Maria’s original intro below.
+Here’s the prices in Bulgaria scoop from Bulgarian residents, with Maria’s original intro below.

 Live in Bulgaria Accommodation

 The minimum wage in Bulgaria has climbed from 170 euros when we did this post originally to 261 per month today.
 That’s still quite low, but the actual average wage has finally climbed above 500 Euros a month at least.
 Bearing that in mind it is obvious that the accommodation costs should not exceed that amount.

 A decent two-bedroom apartment near the Sofia city center would cost at least 300€,” says Todor Bozhinov of Kashkaval Tourist, “more like upwards of 350€ these days.”